kuyugama/addon-system/README.md

 module = addon.module(replace_names=dict(this=addon))
 ```

-It creates problem - IDEs doesn't know that I injected name "this".
+It creates problem - IDEs doesn't know that I injected the name "this".

 Let's solve this!